Ludovix9070/SOA-ReferenceMonitor/README.md

    sudo sh launch.sh
    ```
 ## Main Features ##
-Once the module is installed, the reference monitor status is set to ON and there are some default blacklisted paths in order to test the application.
+Once the module is installed, the reference monitor status is set to ON and there are some default blacklisted paths in order to test the application:

+   - ./reference-monitor/user/test/black_test
+   - ./reference-monitor/user/test/files/pippo.txt
+   - ./reference-monitor/user/test/fakedir

 The main features offered by the reference monitor are:
  - Set the reference monitor status to ON;
  - Set the reference monitor status to OFF;
  - Set the reference monitor status to REC-ON;